danmasta/config/README.md

 ```
 *You can now expose environment variables as native types and they become immutable as part of your config*

+## Testing
+Tests are currently run using mocha and chai.
+To execute tests run `make test`.
+To generate unit test coverage reports run `make coverage`

 ## Contact
 If you have any questions feel free to get in touch